Bedrock-OSS/bedrock-wiki-legacy/news/guide-updates.md

 parent: News
 ---

-These posts are about updates to the beginner Guide at .../guide/.
+These posts are about updates to the Beginners Guide at .../guide/.